-Oregon follows the federal entity classification regulations.
-An entity that is classified or taxed as a corporation for federal income tax purposes will be treated as a corporation for Oregon tax purposes.
-The State of Oregon does not have a sales tax, however, there are two types of corporate taxes: excise and income.
+Any entity that is treated as a corporation for federal income tax purposes will be treated as such by the state.
+While the state does not have a sales tax, it still maintains excise and income taxes.

-The State of Oregon requires corporations to make quarterly estimated tax payments if they are expect to owe tax of $500 or more with their return.
-If estimated payments are not made, the corporation may be subject to interest on underpayment of estimated tax (UND).
+Corporations are required by the state to make quarterly estimated tax payments if they expect to owe $500 or more in tax with their returns.
+Failure to do so may result in interest on the underpayment of estimated tax.

 Penalties and Interest

 Failure to pay or file taxes by their due dates can result in additions to the total liability in the form of penalties and interest.
 Each varies in amount by circumstance and the type of tax left unpaid.
 Some penalties may be waived if reasonable cause can be proved, but the state generally does not cancel interest charges.